scheme-requests-for-implementation/srfi-123/srfi-123.md

     (ref '(0 1 2) 3 'default)  ;error: list-ref: Too many arguments.

-Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, non-opaque record types, and SRFI-4 vectors if present.
+Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, non-opaque record types, SRFI-4 vectors, and SRFI-111 boxes.
 Only hashtables are a sparse type.
 Implementations are encouraged to expand this list of types with any further types they support.

 Valid types for `field` depend on the type of `object`.
 For